US, EU threaten to sanction Somalia | DW | 15.04.2021

 Somalia has not had an effective central government since the collapse of Barre'smilitary regime in 1991, which led to decades of civil war and lawlessness fueled by clan conflicts.

-The country also still battles Al-Shabab, an Al-Qaeda-linked Islamist militant group.
+The country also still battles Al-Shabab, an al-Qaida-linked Islamist militant group.
 The group controlled Mogadishu until 2011 when African Union troops pushed it out.

 Al-Shabab retains parts of the countryside and targets the government, military and civilians in attacks in Mogadishu and regional towns.